caiettia/Thesis-Project/README.md

 | Epanechnikov | $4,085.36 |
 | Uniform      | $4,110.08 |

+Visually, we can see the same sense of closeness between the three kernels that we do when comparing the MAE values.
+Tricubic, Quartic, and Epanechnikov kernels give us similar curves when plot, signfiying that roughly $<10 difference in their respective MAEs.
+Visually, only the uniform kernel seems to follow a different fit to our data when compared to the other three kernels.
+That being said, the Quartic kernel is notably more performant relative to the Tricubic and Epanechnikov functions.
+We can see this visually in its slight divergence at points from the other two kernels, and also the roughly $5 to $9 difference in MAEs from the Tricubic and Epanechnikov kernels.
+We can also see that our visual observation of the Uniform kernel performing notably differently from the other three kernels is confirmed in the MAE calculation.
+So, we identify the Quartic kernel function as the most performant of the three and the choice as the best representative for LOWESS.

 ## Support Vector Regression
 For purposes of understanding what regressor would be best applicable for our dataset, we can explore the various kernels for SVR.
 More specifically,